SD123456789/IP-search_within_ACpolicy/README.md

 This is a python script that makes use of the requests module to search within all Access Control Policies within a single Firepower Management Center for a specified IP.
 It will GET all network objects and object groups, all Access Control Policies (and associated rules), and then provide

-It can be run from any platform that has python3 installed.
+This script can be executed on any platform that has python3 installed and the dependencies from **requirements.txt** installed.

 ## Installation